Albrecht Schubert

-Albrecht Schubert (23 June 1886 – 26 November 1966) was a German general during World War II.
+Albrecht Ernst Eduard Max Otto Hermann Schubert (23 June 1886 – 26 November 1966) was a German general during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.
+His son Klaus Schubert (1914–1994) was an artillery officer of the Wehrmacht and Major General of the Bundeswehr.

 Life and career

 Born 23 June 1886 in Glatz (modern Kłodzko, Poland, then in German Silesia), in a family of long Silesian ancestry.
+His father was Major Paul Schubert, his mother Olga Thekla, née Freiin von Reißwitz und Kadersin.

-In 1904 he joined the Prussian Army and initially served with the Magdeburg-based 2nd 'Prinz Louis von Preussen' Infantry Regiment.
+In 1904, he joined the Prussian Army and initially served with the Magdeburg-based Infantry Regiment "Prince Louis Ferdinand of Prussia" (2nd Magdeburg) No. 27.
 By the time of the outbreak of World War I he rose to the rank of lieutenant.

-Promoted to the rank of captain in 1914, during the war he served with the 1st Grenadier Regiment, 21st Reserve Brigade, 4th Landwehr Division, 11th Infantry Division and as a staff officer in the 202nd Infantry Division.
-After the war he remained within the Reichswehr and served in Stettin in the 2nd Division, and then in the 8th 'Prussian' Infantry Regiment.
+Promoted to the rank of captain in 1914, during the war he served with the Grenadier Regiment "King Frederick William II" (1st Silesian) No. 10, 21st Reserve Brigade, 4th Landwehr Division, 11th Infantry Division and as a staff officer in the 202nd Infantry Division.
+After the war, he served with the Freikorps "Grenzschutz Westpreußen" and then was accepted into the Reichswehr.
+He served in Stettin in the 2nd Division, and then in the 8th 'Prussian' Infantry Regiment.
 Promoted to major in 1926, to lieutenant colonel in 1931 and to full colonel in 1933.
 Three years later he became the commanding officer of the 12th Infantry Regiment.
 Following Adolf Hitler's rise to power, Schubert's career was fast-tracked.
 In April 1936 he was promoted to the rank of major general and already in March 1938 he became a lieutenant general.
 The following month he became the commanding officer of the 44th Infantry Division, with which he took part in the initial stages of World War II.